scholarelizabeth/Toad-s-Underworld/README.md

 To help Toad survive this nightmare press the space key to jump on the evil ghosts.
 You have 4 lives on the top left, if the ghost hits you you lose one life.
+If you lose all 4 lives you get a gameover screen.
+Press R to restart/retry.
 Enjoy the gruesome Toad background I found and combined myself and the hot beat music too!